Loci Similes: A Benchmark for Extracting Intertextualities in Latin Literature: Dataset Construction

 \subsection{Annotation Process}

-Although the filtering process of the candidate generation pipeline removed many false positives, numerous candidates still involved common collocations (e.g., \textit{puncto temporis} ``in a moment'') and required manual exclusion.
-Therefore, candidates identified by the $n$-gram pipeline were annotated by a team of four experts in Latin literature (two pre-PhD and two post-PhD researchers), who assessed whether the lexical overlap constituted a meaningful intertextual reference or merely a coincidental overlap or common phrase.
-Conflicts in the annotation were resolved through group discussion.
-Our expert annotators used the following three criteria to guide their annotation in identifying meaningful intertextual links:
+Although the pipeline's filtering removed many false positives, numerous candidates still involved common collocations (e.g., \textit{puncto temporis} ``in a moment'') and required manual exclusion.
+Therefore, four experts in Latin literature (two pre-PhD, two post-PhD) annotated the candidates, assessing whether each overlap was a meaningful intertextual reference or merely coincidental.
+For every pair confirmed as positive, annotators then assigned a reference type, distinguishing verbatim references from allusions.
+Together with unrelated pairs, this second stage yields a multiclass labeling into \textit{no match}, \textit{verbatim reference}, and \textit{allusion}, enabling finer evaluation, since explicit lexical reuse, looser allusive correspondences, and pairs labeled \textit{no match} pose substantially different retrieval and classification problems.

+We applied the same scheme across all sources: reusing the reference-type labels for the 270 references from \citet{DBLP:journals/dco/SchroppWKRF24} and manually annotating the 275 \textit{Loci Similes} links and the 945 from \citet{DBLP:conf/naacl/BurnsBLCD21}.
+Figure~\ref{fig:intertext_taxonomy} describes the two positive reference types.
+Annotation conflicts were resolved through group discussion.
+The first stage was guided by three criteria:

 \begin{enumerate}[leftmargin=15pt, itemsep=0.5pt,topsep=5pt] \item \textbf{Use of Uncommon Vocabulary:} If the lexical overlap consists of rare or marked words, the likelihood increases that these elements were deliberately borrowed. \item \textbf{Attested Frequency:} A specialized Latin corpus database\footnote{\url{http://clt.brepolis.net/llta/Search}} served to help determine the frequency of overlapping expression in Latin literature.
-Expressions appearing exclusively in the candidate source and target passages were treated as strong indicators of a unique intertextual relationship. \item \textbf{Conduit Function:} Most importantly, if the cited expression contributes semantic, rhetorical, or cultural information from the source text that cannot be derived from the target passage in isolation, thereby implicitly enriching the interpretation, it is viewed as intertextual. \end{enumerate} We release the complete dataset including the query texts, source corpus, and annotated intertextual links as a HuggingFace dataset.\footnote{\url{https://huggingface.co/collections/julian-schelb/datasets-for-latin-intertextuality-search}}.
+Expressions appearing exclusively in the candidate source and target passages were treated as strong indicators of a unique intertextual relationship. \item \textbf{Conduit Function:} Most importantly, if the cited expression contributes semantic, rhetorical, or cultural information from the source text that cannot be derived from the target passage in isolation, thereby implicitly enriching the interpretation, it is viewed as intertextual. \end{enumerate}